 Saucepan

-In a few simple steps, these deliciously oaty and crumbly flapjacks will be teasing you whilst you patiently wait for them to cool.
+In a few simple steps, these deliciously oaty and crumbly flapjacks will be tempting you whilst you patiently wait for them to cool.
 By far the hardest part of this recipe!

 Start by preheating your oven to 180c fan / 200c and then prepare your tin.
 Line a square tin (20cm x 20cm) with parchment paper so that the paper comes up on all sides.